Mount Everest © shrimpo1967

 Nepal Travel Guide

-Nepal is home to verdant valleys, rushing rivers, and blue lakes originate that originate in the Himalayas.
+Nepal is home to verdant valleys, rushing rivers, and blue lakes that originate in the Himalayas.
 The uplifting sight of soaring mountains is a magnet for mountaineers and trekkers, offering some of the greatest challenges and most scenic hikes on earth.

 The diverse terrain of Nepal offers tremendous opportunities for adventurous activities.
 Although mountain climbing and trekking are the most popular, there is also superb white water rafting on steep mountain rivers as well as elephant safaris or tiger tracking in the Royal Chitwan and Royal Bardia National Parks situated in the jungles of the Tarai belt.